Article 7 Information sharing for supervisory purposes

 This text has been parsed from the AMLA consultation paper draft as published on 16 April 2026.
 While we run a suite of validations, the automated parsing can result in errors.
 Also, before it is finally adopted by the Commission, its wording, numbering and references may change, and entire articles might be removed or added.

-1. inform the supervisormeans the body entrusted with responsibilities aimed at ensuring compliance by obliged entities with the requirements of this Regulation, including AMLA when performing the tasks entrusted to it in Article 5(2) of Regulation (EU) 2024/1620; of the home Member State of such restrictions or prohibitions without undue delay and in any case no later than 28 calendar days after identifying the third countrymeans any jurisdiction, independent state or autonomous territory that is not part of the Union and that has its own AML/CFT legislation or enforcement regime; and the restrictions or prohibitions;
+1. inform the supervisor of the home Member State of such restrictions or prohibitions without undue delay and in any case no later than 28 calendar days after identifying the third country and the restrictions or prohibitions;

-2. establish whether consent from the customer and, where applicable, their beneficial ownermeans any natural person who ultimately owns or controls a legal entity or an express trust or similar legal arrangement;, or any other means can be used to legally overcome restrictions or prohibitions.
+2. establish whether consent from the customer and, where applicable, their beneficial owner, or any other means can be used to legally overcome restrictions or prohibitions.

 We're continuously improving our platform to serve you better.